mosishon/sandsploit/README.md

-python      Interactive Shell(Debuging Purposes) RSMaker     Make Reverse Shell For Desktop Operating Systems run         Run Exploits & Scripts use         Interact with one of the two sections of scripts or exploits version     Show version of SandSploit upgrade     Full Upgrade Freamworks update      Update Exploits & Scripts Parts
+python      Interactive Shell(Debuging Purposes) RSMaker     Make Reverse Shell For Desktop Operating Systems run         Run Exploits & Scripts use         Interact with one of the two sections of Tools or Exploits version     Show version of SandSploit upgrade     Full Upgrade Freamworks update      Update Exploits & Scripts Parts